 Application of the WARM method to estimate a CECL reserve requires judgment, including (i) the appropriate historical loan loss reference data, (ii) the expected timing and amount of future loan fundings and repayments, and (iii) the current credit quality of the Company's loan portfolio and expectations of performance and market conditions over the relevant time period.
-To estimate the historic loan losses relevant to the Company's portfolio, the Company reviewed its historical loan performance, which includes zero realized loan losses since the inception of our business.
+To estimate the historic loan losses relevant to the Company's portfolio, the Company reviews its historical loan performance, which includes zero realized principal losses since the inception of our business.
 In addition, the Company reviews each loan on a quarterly basis and evaluates the borrower's ability to pay the monthly interest, the borrower's likelihood of executing the original exit strategy, as well as the loan-to-value ratio.
-Based on these analyses, the Company has determined that there was no effect on the allowance for credit losses on January 1, 2020 due to the adoption of ASU 2016-13 and, as of December 31, 2021 and 2020, no allowance for credit losses is required.
+Based on these analyses, as of December 31, 2022 and 2021, no allowance for credit losses is required.
 Failure to properly measure an allowance for credit losses could result in the overstatement of earnings and the carrying value of the loans receivable.
 Actual losses, if any, could differ significantly from estimated amounts.